keploy/docs/versioned_docs/version-2.0.0/concepts/reference/glossary/functional-testing.md

 ---
 id: functional-testing
-title: What is Functional Testing ?
+title: Functional Testing: Definition, Best Practices & Benefits
-sidebar_label: Functional testing
+sidebar_label: Functional Testing
-description: This glossary has an explanation of all the terminologies that beginners find difficult to understand at first glance.
+description: Discover functional testing, its role in API testing, best practices, challenges, and key benefits for improving software quality and performance.
 tags:
   - explanation
   - Glossary
 keywords:
   - API
+  - Function Testing
+  - Best Practices
+  - Challenges & Benefits
+  -
 ---

+## What is functional Testing?

 Functional testing is a type of software testing that verifies that the software system or application behaves according to the specified functional requirements and meets the intended business needs.
 It focuses on ensuring that the system's features, capabilities, and interactions with different components work as expected.

 Functional testing is typically performed by providing the software with input data and then checking the output data to see if it matches the expected results.
 This can be done manually or using automated testing tools.

-## Types of Funtional Testing
+## Types of functional Testing

 ![types of testing](../../../../../static/img/glossary/ft.png)

 There are many different types of functional testing, including: